 Meanwhile, Freddy is reporting to his boss, a garishly made up woman wearing large sunglasses and a wig who calls herself ‘Meyer’.
-He didn’t recognise Bunty but now knows Dr Keel’s identity, having followed them to his place.
-He says they were only in May’s flat for ten minutes and she asks him to find out about Keel.
-"If he's a busybody then we'll have to cure him, won't we darling?"
-She then tells him to "put the new poppet that Johnny's got going in the flat".
+He didn’t recognise Bunty but now knows Dr Keel’s identity, having followed them to his place - they were only in May’s flat for ten minutes.

 The next day, Steed and Keel tour Soho and arrive at a photographer’s shop.
 The sleazy photographer (Lionel Burns) tries to sell them some sets of girlie photographs, then stops to take a call from his bookie.
 When he hangs up, Steed shows him one of the photos they found in May’s flat and asks if he has “something like this, only - better”.
 The photographer says no, only what’s on display, until Steed adds that he’s sure he got some there a short time ago.
 The photographer admits they’re his photos and informs them the girl in them is called Chrissie.
 “One of my regulars.
 Very reliable girl.” - but he refuses to give them her address.
 Steed buys some photos and the photographer reconsiders and says he has her number somewhere.
 He calls Chrissie’s number but there’s no answer.
 In her flat, Chrissie lies dead on the ground, her Siamese cat meowing at her dead mistress...